tempoCollaboration/OQuPy/README.md

 ## Installation
-You can install TimeEvolvingMPO using pip like this:
+You can install OQuPy using pip like this:
 ```
 $ python3 -m pip install oqupy
 ```